Last updated 20 June 2019

 Transferring your ISA

-You've the right to transfer your ISA to another ISA manager at any time (if they agree to accept the transfer).
+You have the right to transfer your ISA to another ISA manager at any time in accordance with the provisions of the Individual Savings Account Regulations 1998 (the Regulations) relating to transfers (if they agree to accept the transfer).

 Note: See our ISA page for details on how we'll process your transfer request.